passingthru67/workspaces-to-dock/README.md

     **Opacity** - Percentage of transparency desired.

-    **Only when in autohide** - Only customize the opacity when the dock is shown by the mouse touching the right edge of the screen.
+    **Only when the dock is shown by autohide** - Only customize the opacity when the dock is shown by the mouse touching the right edge of the screen.
 In such cases, the dock is usually shown over other windows so that less transparency is desired.

 - **Position:**

-    **Show the dock on following monitor (if attached)** - Option to position the workspaces dock on a secondary monitor in dual monitor configurations.
+    **Show the dock on the following monitor (if attached)** - Option to position the workspaces dock on a secondary monitor in dual monitor configurations.

+- **Height:**

     **Extend the height of the dock to fill the screen** - Option to extend the height of the dock to fill the screen.

-    **Top Margin** - Allows setting a top margin for the extended dock.
+    **Top margin** - Allows setting a top margin for the extended dock.
 The range allowed is 0% to 15% of the screen height.

-    **Bottom Margin** - Allows setting a bottom margin for the extended dock.
+    **Bottom margin** - Allows setting a bottom margin for the extended dock.
 The range allowed is 0% to 15% of the screen height.

 Additional Settings: